bobfitz/Getting-and-Cleaning-Data/README.md

 7. It generates a mean for each variable by each subject and activity and returns the tidy dataset.

 ##Code Book
 ##=========

 Subjects	2 Integer
-		Code to identify the subjects in the study range is from 01 to 30
+		Code to identify the subjects in the study
+		Range is from 01 to 30

 Activities	18 Character
 		Activities of the subjects